munin-monitoring/contrib/plugins/minecraft/jsonapi/README.md

 1. Enable the plugins: `ln -s /usr/share/munin/plugins/mc* /etc/munin/plugins/`
 1. Restart your munin-node: `service munin-node restart`
 1. Run your cron: `su - munin --shell=/bin/sh -c /usr/bin/munin-cron`

+## Alerts and limits?

+To setup alerts and limits add the following lines in your specific node in the `munin.conf` file:

+   [kotor.yeahwh.at]
+      address 5.9.115.5
+      [...]
+      mctps_main.warning 19.9:      # Warning alert on < 19.9
+      mctps_main.critical 19:		# Critical alert on < 19.0
+      mcplayer_main.warning 20		# Warning alert when there are 20 players online
+      mcplayer_main.critical 30		# Critical alert when there are more than 30 players online